How to Install Homebrew on Fedora 44

 Not in .bashrc

-If the last line says Not in .bashrc, append the Bash entry now and then open a new shell:
+If the last line says Not in .bashrc, save the Bash entry with the same rerun-safe guard and then open a new shell:

 eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv bash)"